Dow Inc. (DOW) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 11.76% loss in the last 1 month and extending the period to 3 months gives it a 27.22%, and is 3.84% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.99% over the week and 2.11% over the month.
+The stock witnessed a 16.44% gain in the last 1 month and extending the period to 3 months gives it a 27.28%, and is -1.85% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.17% over the week and 2.07% over the month.

 Dow Inc. (DOW) Analyst Forecasts